Box Fill Calculator

 • \( V_w \) is the conductor fill volume

-Within the following table we have supplied the conductor wire length and their allowance volumes.
-For ease, use our wire length calculator and optimize your cord length tests.
+In the following table we have provided the conductor wire size and their allowance volumes.
+For ease, use our wire size calculator and optimize your wire size assessments.

 Size of Conductor (AWG) Volume Allowance Required Per Conductor (in.³)